-The Company has one class of ordinary shares, which have the same rights as regards voting, distributions and on liquidation.
-Management are also significant shareholders in the Company, holding approximately 52.74% (2022: 52.48%) of the register.
-In accordance with LR6.5, there is a controlling shareholder agreement in place.
+Shareholders (continued)

 Executive directors M.S.
 Goodwin, S.R.
-Goodwin, B.R.
+Goodwin, B.R.E.
 Goodwin and T.J.W.
 Goodwin are party to the controlling shareholders agreement, as well as Audit Committee members, J.W.
 Goodwin and R.S.
 Goodwin.
-On this basis the Board feels that the Executive Directors are fully aligned with shareholders.
+On this basis the Board feels that the Executive Director's vision is fully aligned with shareholders.